britram/rains-prototype/draft-trammell-rains-protocol.md

   array as, above.
 - sort the assertions array by lexicographic order of the serialized canonicalized byte string representing the assertion.
-Note that this will cause the subject array to be sorted in lexicographic order of subject name, as well.
+Note that this will cause the assertions array to be sorted in lexicographic order of subject name, as well.
 [EDITORS's NOTE CFE What is the subject array?]
 - sort the CBOR map by ascending order of its keys ({{tabmkey}}).